wilkflow/Engagement-sim/README.md

 Props to kevinbazira's sleek-web-bot repo for providing an excellent (though outdated) starting point

 This is releaced under the MIT licence, and I hold no responsibility over how one might use it.

+NOTE: in order to make this work correctly you may need to change the submit_button assignment as the two I have are simply the two most common Wordpress cookie notifications.
+Alternatively that try except can be removed as my 'click' should bypass most elements 'covering' the link text